 Teacup Pomeranians come in a variety of colors, as discussed earlier, but the white Teacup Pomeranian is as pure as snow.
 There is no shedding of cream or yellow in a white Teacup Pomeranian.
 While their eyes, nose, and pads are black.

 White Teacup Pomeranians are also a double-coated breed like the other colors.
 They have short, dense undercoats with longer guard hairs.
 White teacup Pomeranians shed throughout the year with the two major blowouts per year.

 Grooming becomes more important for a White color Teacup Pomeranian than any other darker color.
 You need to take special care of their white fur to maintain its shining white look.
 Daily brushing is necessary to keep their elegant coat in tip-top condition.
 Try to spend some extra time brushing their ruff tail.
 Check their teeth regularly and brush them.
 Keep an eye on the tail too, to maintain their good shape.
 Make sure the nail length is in line with the pad as the longer nails cases pain for them during walking.

-This small companion does not eat much at all, and their monthly food bill can shock you when you compare it with the other dog breeds.
+This small companion does not eat much at all, and its monthly food bill can shock you when you compare it with the other dog breeds.
 Protein and fats are the most important things in your Teacup Pomeranian diet.
 Protein is very important for their growth, repair, and function, while fat is crucial for energy.
 Split a half cup of kibble into three meals to feed your white Teacup Pomeranian.
 We have also done research on the best dog food for Pomeranians.
 You can also order food from the list.
 Just make sure not to overfeed your puppy.